 white block, at the exact spacing of the Proxxon connector pins.
 In

-the background, withdrawable block a little too narrow, but it fits…
+the background, separable block a little too narrow, but it fits…

 On the right, the power supplies female blocks.